 Multidisciplinary artist Marie H. Sirois was born in Chicoutimi in 1978.
 Now living and working in Magog, she launched her artistic career in 2006 following studies in visual arts, French writing and communication.

-The artist takes an average of four years to create a movement.
-She will therefore have devoted approximately sixteen years to the completion of the project in its entirety.
-She paints following the technique of Old Masters, using oil and tempera; a technique that involves several execution steps, and in which drawing plays an important role.
-For each movement, in order to create a singular lyrical universe, she conceives a mobile destined to float on stage above the piano.
+The artist paints following the technique of Old Masters, using oil and tempera; a technique that involves several execution steps, and in which drawing plays an important role.
+For each movement, in order to create a singular lyrical universe, she conceived a mobile destined to float on stage above the piano.
 Prior to painting, she also carries out several photographic studies.

 The first movement of the symphony, Le Prélude, was presented to the public in November 2014 and the second, Spiegelbild, in February 2019.
 In October 2019, in a solo exhibition at the Frelighsburg Art Centre, the artist unveiled some of the drawings and photographs that led to the production of her second movement.

 At the moment, Marie H. Sirois is working on a series of big size drawings titled : “Poetry is what happens when nothing else can.”